 Your garden should be a private refuge and a peaceful oasis, but that feeling can be difficult to achieve if your neighbours have full transparency.
 Fortunately, there are solutions that mean you do not have to build high fences or walls to avoid transparency.
 You can protect your privacy in a green way that also complements the natural beauty of your garden.

-Before choosing a solution, there are several things to keep in mind.
+Before choosing a garden privacy solution, there are 3 things to keep in mind:

 - Does the intended privacy protection work in the space you have?

 - Does it suit your garden’s location and growing zone?

 - Do you have the patience to wait given that some green solutions take longer to achieve?